HasanH47/ouid/README.md

 ![GitHub](https://img.shields.io/github/license/HasanH47/ouid)
 ![GitHub issues](https://img.shields.io/github/issues/HasanH47/ouid)

-Node.js package to generate optimized unique IDs with timestamp and random component.
+Node.js package designed to generate optimized unique identifiers (OUID) that incorporate both a timestamp and a random component.
+These identifiers are suitable for a variety of applications, including database keys, session identifiers, and unique references in distributed systems.

 ## Installation